-In the United States, autoimmune rheumatic diseases affect the lives of more than 40 million people with arthritis being the most prevalent.
-Autoimmune illnesses are those in which the body attacks itself, producing antibodies against one’s own tissues and leading to intense inflammation and damage within tissues and multiple organs.
-This inflammation may manifest in many ways such as arthritis, blurry vision, kidney failure, muscle weakness, rashes, shortness of breath and even heart attacks.
+Autoimmune rheumatic diseases — the most common being rheumatoid arthritis — affect the lives of millions of people in the United States.
+Autoimmune illnesses are those in which the body attacks itself, producing antibodies against one’s own tissues and leading to intense inflammation in — and potential damage of — multiple organs.
+This inflammation may show up in many ways such as blurry vision, kidney failure, muscle weakness, rashes, shortness of breath, and even heart attacks.

-Degenerative joint disease is the most common form of arthritis, although non-inflammatory and non-autoimmune, and affects almost 30 million Americans.
-OA is a gradual age-related condition in which the cartilage within the joints is worn down, causing pain and sometimes deformity.
-Though there is no cure for OA, ColumbiaDoctors can administer anti-inflammatory medications and work with a team of specialists including orthopedists, should joint replacement become necessary.
+Degenerative joint disease, or osteoarthritis (OA), is the most common form of arthritis, affecting almost 30 million Americans.
+ColumbiaDoctors rheumatologists work with a team of specialists, including orthopedists, should joint replacement become necessary.